madcreeper7611/MadCreepers-Balance/README.md

 - Imp Porter now has 600 health instead of 350.
 - Relic Hunter now 900 health instead of 710.
 - Turqoise Skull Zombie now has 400 health instead of 250.
+- Helmet Zombie now has 2000 health instead of 1790.
 - Torch Kongfu Zombie now has 300 health instead of 250.
 - Bomb Zombie now has 600 health instead of 500.
 - Gong Zombie now has 300 health instaed of 250.